Murder of the Lowe family: Murders

 Mehmood had started an illegal relationship with Lucy Lowe when he was 24 and she was 14, and a year later she was pregnant with their daughter.
 Once when Lucy Lowe and Mehmood were in her bedroom and she called for help as he was raping her, George Lowe broke the door down and chased Mehmood from the house, but neither he nor his wife reported the rape to the police.
-The BBC reported that as an adult, Mehmood and Lowe's daughter Tasnim was told by her grandfather that he "didn't take much interest" in the illegal relationship at the time.
+George Lowe later reflected that he "didn't take much interest" in the illegal relationship at the time.
 According to Lucy Lowe's friends, Mehmood was jealous and possessive, and believed that she was having sex with other men.

 Mehmood claimed that he was asleep in the house and was awoken by a smoke alarm before leaping from a window to safety.
 In fact, he was recorded on CCTV buying petrol at 3:28a.m., and 11minutes later was sighted by a neighbour who called the fire brigade.
 Traces of petrol were found in the downstairs rooms, and the fire trapped the three victims upstairs.

 In 2000, Telford had been in the news for the deaths by hanging of two related black men, incidents which some relatives believed to have been suicides as a result of racist threats, or murders; the father of one of the men dismissed that suggestion.
 Police said during the investigation that they had no evidence or allegations that the Lowe fire was racially motivated.
 Mehmood, who was hospitalised with smoke inhalation, said "We were both ecstatic [about the second pregnancy].
 We were going to get married and I have been doing up a place for us all to move into."